 Today we focus on the spectacular scenery of Kyoto.
 We begin with a boat trip in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built Osaka and Kyoto’s famous temples and castles.
 Experience the rush of the rapids and cruise along the ravine and the Arashiyama Hills.
 We then hike to the monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.

 In the afternoon, we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
 The buildings themselves were damaged in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
-We also enjoy a walk through the bamboo forest.
-The rest of the afternoon is at leisure to continue exploring Kyoto.
-There is an optional Calligraphy Class that needs to be booked in advance, and you can join an optional karaoke night.
+We also enjoy a walk through Arashiyama’s bamboo forest.
+After that, we travel back to Kyoto city and partake in a calligraphy class.
+This evening, it’s karaoke time!

 Kyoto – Hiroshima.
 Our final morning in Kyoto begins with a bicycle ride to a Zen temple where we enjoy a meditation session led by a Buddhist monk.
 Then we visit one of the city’s most iconic buildings, the Golden Pavilion at Kinkaku-ji Temple, whose top two floors are covered in gold leaf.
 Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere.